AStroCvijo/Indexer_2/README.md

 This will indicate that you want to query the folder after indexing

 `-case or -c`
-This will indicate that you want the search to be case-sensitive (when the folder is indexed it's either for case-sensitive or case-insensitive search, so forcing a re-index is suggested)
+This will indicate that you want the search to be case-sensitive

 ### Example usage
 `C:........MainKT -p .\\Data -f -q`